3 Empire and Jim Crow

 Rebecca Latimer Felton, briefly a United States Senator from Georgia, ca. 1922.

 At the height of Southern lynching, in the last years of the nineteenth century, white southerners murdered two to three African Americans every week.
-In general, lynchings were most frequent in the Cotton Belt of the Lower South, where southern blacks were most numerous and where most worked as tenant farmers and field hands on the cotton farms of white landowners.
-Mississippi and Georgia had the greatest number of recorded lynchings: from 1880 to 1930, Mississippi lynch mobs killed over five hundred African Americans; Georgia mobs murdered more than four hundred.
-Throughout the late nineteenth and early twentieth centuries, many prominent southerners openly supported lynching, arguing that it was a necessary evil to punish black rapists and deter others.
-The supposed threat of sexual assault of white women by black men was used for generations as an excuse for white violence.
-In the late 1890s, Georgia newspaper columnist and noted women’s rights activist Rebecca Latimer Felton (who would later become the first woman to serve in the U.S. Senate) endorsed such extrajudicial killings.
+Lynchings were most frequent in the Cotton Belt of the Lower South, where southern blacks were most numerous and where most worked as tenant farmers and field hands on the cotton farms of white landowners.
+From 1880 to 1930, Mississippi lynch mobs killed over five hundred African Americans; Georgia mobs murdered more than four hundred.
+Throughout the late nineteenth and early twentieth centuries, prominent southerners openly supported lynching, arguing that it was a necessary evil to punish black rapists and deter others.
+The supposed danger of sexual assault of white women by black men was used for generations as an excuse for white violence.
+In the late 1890s, Georgia newspaper columnist and noted women’s rights activist Rebecca Latimer Felton (who would later become the first woman to serve in the U.S. Senate) endorsed the killings.
 She said, “If it takes lynching to protect women’s dearest possession from drunken, ravening beasts, then I say lynch a thousand a week.”
 Felton praised the killing of Sam Hose, saying he had deserved less sympathy than a rabid dog.
 When opponents argued that lynching violated victims’ constitutional rights, South Carolina governor Coleman Blease angrily responded, “Whenever the Constitution comes between me and the virtue of the white women of South Carolina, I say to hell with the Constitution.”

-But how to circumvent the Constitution was an ongoing problem for white supremacists.
+But just how to circumvent the Constitution was an ongoing problem for white supremacists.
 The Fourteenth Amendment had promised equal protection under the law and the Fifteenth Amendment prohibited states from denying any citizen the right to vote on the basis of race.
 In 1890, a Mississippi state newspaper called on politicians to devise “some legal defensible substitute for the abhorrent and evil methods on which white supremacy lies.”
 The state’s Democratic Party responded with a new state constitution designed to purge “corruption” at the ballot box by disenfranchising blacks.
-African Americans hoping to vote in Mississippi would have to jump through a series of hurdles designed to exclude them from political power.
 The state first established a poll tax, which required voters to pay for the privilege of voting.
 Second, it stripped suffrage from those convicted of petty crimes most common among African Americans.
 Next, the state required voters to pass a literacy test.
 The disenfranchisement laws effectively moved electoral conflict from the ballot box, where public attention was greatest, to the voting registrar, where party officials were able to deny the ballot without the appearance of fraud.
 This technique was so successful that it has continued to be practiced to the present.

 Klan night rally with burning crosses